Euprymna morsei: Distribution

 Euprymna morsei is found from southern Japan south along the coasts of Korea and China to Malaysia and as far south as Java, a distribution encompassing East and South China Seas, the Yellow Sea, Gulf of Thailand and the Philippines.
 There have been possible records from the Bay of Bengal and the Maldive Islands, but the Bay of Bengal records, at least, were based on females and are, therefore, uncertain.

 However, there is taxonomic uncertainty about the definition of E. morsei and other authorities have stated that this is a temperate species which is only found in the colder seas around Japan.
 The taxonomy of the genus Euprymna remains to be resolved to define its species limits.

 Biology

-Euprymna morsei is a shallow water species which spends the day buried in soft substrates and emerge at night to feed, using their bioluminescent organs to emit just enough light to disguise their silhouette from predators such as lancet fish (Alepisaurus ferox).
+Euprymna morsei is a shallow water species which spends the day buried in soft substrates and emerge at night to feed, using its bioluminescent organs to emit just enough light to disguise its silhouette from predators such as lancet fish (Alepisaurus ferox).